 The list of key roles and their responsibilities below is subject to change.
-The list can serve as a guide when creating a local organizing committee (LOC).
+The list can serve as a guide when creating a local organizing committee (LOC) and working with Move United on the subcommittees that bring the event to life.